Changes to the EU Privacy and Electronic Communications ('Cookie')Directive

 The Information Commissioner has issued guidance on the new cookies Regulations.
 These can be viewed by following this link.

-Material on the Data Protection Supervisor's site is independent of that hosted by the Isle of Man Government and is protected by copyright.
-The copyright owner is the Isle of Man Data Protection Supervisor.
+Material on the Information Commissioner's site is independent of that hosted by the Isle of Man Government and is protected by copyright.
+The copyright owner is the Isle of Man Information Commissioner.
 You may not make alterations or additions to the material on this site, or sell it or misappropriate it.
 Material may be downloaded or copied for personal use.
 However, appropriate acknowledgement of the copyright owner is required if material is re-published in any format.